 HP heads are designed to be replaced, indeed you order them with your ink.
 You can replace them yourself (just plug and print).
-An HP printhead costs about $80.
+An HP printhead costs about $80 (a decade ago).
 You can print between 2000 and 4000 square feet of media before you reach this point.

 If you are about to buy a first-time printer, or upgrade to a new printer, perhaps you might like some facts about the various printheads.
 Don't worry, its not a technical report, just some basic information to help guide you through the hype and misleading claims in advertising.

 For additional information and for help making your decision, ask for the "FLAAR report on signs, posters, banners" (specify whether for indoor signs or outdoor signs in the rain and sun) or for the FLAAR report on "Piezo vs Thermal printheads, fact vs fiction, pros and cons of each kind of inkjet printhead."